 But this is purposeful.

-If you’re wondering what to do at Epcot, you’ll first need to know that this was meant to be the “Experimental Community Prototype of Tomorrow,” a real community that Walt Disney intended to build which blended learning, living, and appreciating the environment, world harmony, and innovation in technology.
+If you’re wondering what to do at Epcot or the top things to do in Epcot, you’ll first need to know that this was meant to be the “Experimental Community Prototype of Tomorrow,” a real community that Walt Disney intended to build which blended learning, living, and appreciating the environment, world harmony, and innovation in technology.

 Let’s dive into some of the best things to do in Epcot, including the best restaurants at Epcot, so you can make sure you don’t miss a thing.